 Life safety use cases are being transitioned to a separate cellular system independent of the Zoom phone system.

-Where do voicemail messages go?
+Where do Zoom voicemail messages go?

 In the phone tab of the Zoom app, there are sections for call history, voicemail (with transcription), and phone lines that you have access to.
 The phone tab will appear once we have completed the Zoom Phone transition.
 Zoom Phone can also send you an email whenever you receive a new voicemail message.

-What about my saved voicemail messages?
+What about my current saved voicemail messages?

 Currently saved voicemail messages may not automatically transfer to the new platform.
 Users who wish to retain saved voicemails must download them before their department’s transition date.
 Training materials will be developed to guide users through this process.